Updated 2018: A lot has changed and some links were broken so updated post accordingly.

 Because there are so many opportunities to network in Glasgow, I think for this initial post I’ll just talk about the ones I’ve been to (or am going to) this month.

-Business Banter has been one of my more favourite places to network over the years.
+Business Banter (no longer running) has been one of my more favourite places to network over the years.
 These days it takes place in Martha’s (St Vincent Street), in Glasgow city center, on a Thursday morning from 8-10am.

 Mostly SMEs, the people tend to be pretty friendly, it is free, and unstructured.
 That all appeals to me.
 If Thursday is no good for you then why not try Friday on Byres Road at Paperinos (West End) from 9-11am?
 All the same applies there too.

-Southsiders in Business – The Coffee Club is another free, unstructured, drop-in type networking event that takes place at TouchBase – every third Tuesday of the month.
 It’s billed as “Local, Relaxed and Informal Networking” and it lives up to its name.
 There have been evening events in the past, and hopefully they will be resurrected again.
-Find more on the Southsiders in Business Facebook page.
+Find more on the Southsiders in Business Facebook page (Update: deleted).

 A new event I attended last week actually took place outside of Glasgow.
 It was the inaugural networking event of the East Kilbride Business Hub.
-They’ll be running that regularly, are free, and you can find more info here: the Business Hub site.
+They’ll be running that regularly, are free, and you can find more info here: (deleted link)

 3-in-1 Networking Opportunities